Arseniy Yatsenyuk: Family

 Yatsenyuk's wife is Tereza Viktorivna (b.
 1970); they have two daughters named Khrystyna and Sofiya.
 Tereza Yatsenyuk was born into a family of philosophers.
 Her father, Viktor Illarionovych Gur, was a professor of philosophy at the Kyiv Polytechnic Institute; her mother Svitlana Mykytivna, PhD, was retired.
 Yatsenyuk's family has lived near Kyiv (the village of Novi Petrivtsi, Vyshhorod Raion) since 2003.

-Yatsenyuk also has a sister Alina Petrivna Jones (according to other sources – Steel, born 1967), residing in the city of Santa Barbara, California United States.
+Yatsenyuk's sister Alina Petrivna Steel died on August 14, 2024, in the city of Santa Barbara, California United States at the age of 56.

 Open Ukraine and Kyiv Security Forum

 Arseniy Yatsenuk heads the Open Ukraine Foundation, an international foundation based in Ukraine.
 It was established in July 2007 for the "strengthening and development of Ukraine's reputation in the world."
 Open Ukraine works with the young generation of artists, scholars and community leaders who seek to implement social changes in the different regions.

 The Kyiv Security Forum was established by the Arseniy Yatsenyuk Open Ukraine Foundation in 2007.
 The forum is an annual event that acts as a platform for high-level discussion on relevant matters of national security as well as security in the Black Sea region, Europe and globally.

 The annual Kyiv Security Forum has become a leading regional platform for discussion that creates an opportunity for the exchange of views on global security in an atmosphere of open and informal dialogue.
 The Forum brings together representatives of governments and independent experts, representatives of regional and global organizations, influential intellectuals, politicians, academics and journalists.

 As of April 2014 Open Ukraine was partnered with the NATO Information and Documentation Centre, the United States Department of State, the National Endowment for Democracy, the German Marshall Fund and Chatham House, among other organizations.

-Since the beginning of Russia's full-scale aggression on February 24, 2022, Open Ukraine Foundation has been providing assistance to the Ukrainian army and people in the regions most affected by the war.
-More than UAH 30 million in aid has already been provided.
+Since the beginning of Russia's full-scale aggression on 24 February 2022, Open Ukraine Foundation has been providing assistance to the Ukrainian army and people in the regions most affected by the war.
+More than ₴30 million in aid has already been provided.

-On December 1, 2022, the Open Ukraine Foundation held the annual international Kyiv Security Forum in the Ukraine’s capital.
-Among the forum’s participants were the President of the NATO Parliamentary Assembly Joëlle Garriaud-Maylam; the United States Under Secretary of State Victoria Nuland; President of the European Council in 2014-19 Donald Tusk, the Ambassadors of G7 countries to Ukraine.
+On 1 December 2022, the Open Ukraine Foundation held the annual international Kyiv Security Forum in the Ukraine's capital.
+Among the forum's participants were the president of the NATO Parliamentary Assembly Joëlle Garriaud-Maylam; the United States Under Secretary of State Victoria Nuland; President of the European Council in 2014-19 Donald Tusk, the Ambassadors of G7 countries to Ukraine.

 Controversies

-Support by US government
+Support by United States government

-Arseniy Yatsenyuk was described positively by Victoria Nuland, who wanted Yatsenyuk to become prime minister in the new government.
-On 4 February 2014, a recording of a phone call between her and U.S. ambassador to Ukraine, Geoffrey Pyatt on 28 January 2014, was published on YouTube.
-In their phone conversation, Nuland notified Pyatt that after the review of the three opposition candidates for the post of Prime Minister of Ukraine, the US State Department concluded that Arseniy Yatsenyuk was best qualified for the job.
+Arseniy Yatsenyuk was described positively by Victoria Nuland.
+On 4 February 2014, a recording of a phone call between her and U.S. ambassador to Ukraine, Geoffrey Pyatt was published on YouTube, showing the United States government supporting President Yanukovych's offer to make Yatsenyuk Prime Minister of Ukraine.